I've encountered many food craving phases throughout my years

 - 3 Tbsp soy sauce

-- 2/3 - 1 cup black vinegar
+- ⅔ - 1 cup black vinegar

-- 2 - 3 Tbsp Shoaxing wine
+- 2 - 3 Tbsp Shaoxing wine

 - 1 Tbsp sesame oil

-- In a wok, heat oil over high heat.
-Saute garlic & ginger for 1 min, add ground pork, stirring and breaking into pieces (about 3-5 mins), add scallions and continue to cooking until almost done
+- Saute garlic and ginger for 1 min, add ground pork, stirring and breaking into pieces (about 3-5 mins), add scallions and continue to cooking until almost done

-- Add stock and bring to simmer
+- Add stock and bring to simmer.
+Add mushrooms

 - Add tofu

-- Serve & garnish with scallions
+- Serve and garnish with scallions